fabri1983/signaling_server/README.md

 ## Maven Profiles
 **Profiles**
 - `local` (active by default)
 Sets JWT's signer and verifier private and public keys.

 - `java11` (active by default)
-Sets compiler target to **Java 11** and also uses Dockerfile.java11 file for image generation.
+Sets compiler target to **Java 11** and also uses *Dockerfile.java11* file for image generation.

 - `java8`
-Sets compiler target to **Java 8** and also uses Dockerfile.java8 file for image generation.
+Sets compiler target to **Java 8** and also uses *Dockerfile.java8* file for image generation.

-**Additional profiles**
 - `eventbus-local` (active by default)
+Disable a Spring profile repsonsibly to allow communication between nodes.

 - `eventbus-hazelcast`
-Disables/enables a Spring profile which allows the use of a distributed eventbus.
+Enables a Spring profile which allows the use of a distributed eventbus between exisiting nodes.

+- `docker`
+Fires a docker image creation after package is created.
+It currenly disables native image generation option.

+- `graal`
+Native image generation using Graal Native Image.
+It currently disables docker creation option.

 Example:
 ```sh
 mvn clean package -P local,eventbus-hazelcast,java11
 ```